We had a Birthday!!

 On Saturday, October 15th from 12-3 pm we had an Old Fashioned Harvest Picnic!
 Kids and adults enjoyed pumpkin painting, face painting, fall leaf art, lots of old fashioned outdoor games, music, food, a cake walk, and even a petting zoo!
 The event was open to ALL, and most of it was FREE!

 Our traditional Holiday Fair filled with handmade crafts and food, Grandma's attic, and other tempting booths to help you through the holidays.
 9a.m. - 2:30 p.m.
-Come one, come all!
-Be part of the fun of the fair and make special memories!
 We had wonderful food and great books as well as lots of gift items, including our art table and church memorabilia.
 The 375th had a special presence at our Holiday Fair where you could purchase Helen Fogg's biography Where in the World, Minister Emeritus Richard Fewkes’ collection of readings and sermons, collectable Pairpoint cup plates from the 350th celebration, and other church-related items including original art work by members of the congregation.

 Christmas Eve Services at 5 and 7:30 p.m. open to the community and with a reception between services.
 This year we had a "Jingle Mingle" in between the Christmas Eve worship services.

-375th Service and Reception that will commemorate this historic year.
-Mark your calendars for the special worship service on Sunday, February 5, 2017 (snow date will be February 12), when we will celebrate the founding of our church community 375 years ago.
-Invitations are going to many beyond our church to attend the morning service and child-friendly “high tea” reception.
-This service for all ages will tell the story of our founding, the highlights of our history and the goals for our future.
+375th Service and Reception commemorated this historic year with a special worship service on Sunday, February 5, 2017, when we celebrated the founding of our church community 375 years ago.
+Invitations went out to many beyond our church to attend the morning service and child-friendly “high tea” reception.
+This service for all ages will told the story of our founding, the highlights of our history and the goals for our future.

 Our Alliance organization hosted a day-time program presented by Plimoth Plantation to learn what life was like for a woman in early 17th century Massachusetts on March 29th at 10 a.m.

 Sue Robinson, Chair